Are Anxiety Meds Bad for You? Understanding the Risks and Benefits

 Dependence and Withdrawal

-Dependency concerns often revolve around benzodiazepines.
-With extended usage, some individuals experience physical dependence.
-Abrupt discontinuation carries risks.
-Withdrawal may manifest as:
+Dependency concerns mainly center on benzodiazepines.
+With extended use, some individuals develop physical dependence.
+Stopping suddenly carries risks.

 • Intensified anxiety